AnastasiyaSantalova/gddy/README.md

 # Godaddy Repositories Viewer

-This is a small React application built for a test assignment.
+A simple React application built for a test assignment.
 It fetches repositories from [GoDaddy’s GitHub](https://github.com/godaddy) public API and displays:
 - A list of repositories with title and description.
-- Details for each repository with more info: description, main language, forks, open issues, watchers, and a link to GitHub.
+- A details page for each repository with main info: description, language, forks, open issues, watchers, and link to GitHub.

 ---

 ## **Stack**

-- **Vite + React + TypeScript** — modern and fast setup for React apps.
+- **Vite + React + TypeScript** — modern and fast dev setup.
-- **react-router-dom** — for routing between list and details pages.
+- **react-router-dom** — for client-side routing.
-- **Vitest + Testing Library** — for unit and integration testing.
+- **Vitest + Testing Library** — for unit and integration tests.
-- **CSS Modules** — for simple and scoped styling.
+- **CSS Modules** — for scoped styling with global design tokens (colors, fonts).
+- **ESLint (Flat config)** — for code quality.

 ---